 So what is pinching out?
 If you want to grow a fuchsia that has a bushy growth, then you’re going to need to pinch or remove the growing tip at a fairly early stage.
 If you want to grow a fuchsia standard, avoid pinching out the top growth and follow a standard specific growers guide.

-I let the rooted cutting or plug grow to 3 pairs of leaves about 2” tall before removing the very tip of the plant.
-I remove the very smallest bit at the top; however if you want to use the bit that you take off as a cutting then you may want to let the plant grow slightly taller so that you can safely take off a larger tip.
-Remove the tip growth with a sharp pair of scissors with fine tips.
-Make certain that the cut is just above the next set of leaves, as a piece of stem left behind will rot away and can cause problems.
+I let the rooted fuchsia cutting or plug plant grow to 3 pairs of leaves (about 2” tall) before removing the very tip of the plant.
+I remove the very smallest bit at the top, however if you want to use the bit that you take off to strike a cutting, then you may want to let the plant grow slightly taller so that you can safely take off a larger tip.
+Remove the tip growth with a sharp pair of scissors.
+Make sure that the cut is just above the next set of leaves, as a piece of stem left behind alone may rot.

-Remember that each time you remove a growing tip that you are going to at least double the numbers of main shoots.
-Each plant will be different in its growth –with a slow growing plant or a very short jointed one you may want to leave longer between pinches.
+Remember that each time you remove a growing tip, you’re going to at least double the numbers of main shoots.
+Each plant will be different in its growth – for a slow growing plant or a very short jointed one, you may want to allow more time between pinches.
 A fast growing and rampant plant may need to be pinched out more often.

-Pinching out does several things – firstly it creates a bushy plant, secondly it gives you control of the plants growth and finally, and perhaps most importantly it gives you a degree of control of when the plant will flower!
+Pinching out does several things, firstly it creates a bushy plant, secondly it gives you control of the plant’s growth and finally, and perhaps most importantly, it gives you a degree of control of when the plant will flower!